cmsplt/PLTPaperPlots/README.md

 * Fig. 16 (2015 alignment over time): PlotAlignmentVsTimePaper.C, originally derived from PLTOffline/plotScripts/PlotAlignmentVsTime.C, which uses the alignment data in Alignment2015/, originally from PLTOffline/ALIGNMENT.

-* *Fig. 22 (pulse heights vs. integrated luminosity)''*: PulseHeights/ph_ch*_roc?.{pdf,gif}.
+* *Fig. 22 (pulse heights vs. integrated luminosity)*: PulseHeights/ph_ch*_roc?.{pdf,gif}.
 Only files, still need to get the macros from Francesco.

 * Fig. 23 (background measurement): PlotBackgroundStudies.C.
 This is currently a straight copy of the script and data in PLTOffline/BackgroundStudies; see that directory for further documentation.

-* *Fig. 28 (ML using occupancy maps)*: These are the MLOccupancy* files.
-These consist of the original PDF and PNG from Peter (although I don't actually have the macros).
+* *Fig. 28 (ML using occupancy maps)*: These plots are in MLOccupancy/.
+These consist of the original PDF and PNG from Peter; I don't have the macros for these.

 * Fig. 29 (PLT/RAMSES corrections for 2016): PLTRamsesComparison/PlotRAMSESCorrectionsPaper.C, created for the paper to plot the data from David's spreadsheet (pltramseslin.xlsx) which I have extracted the two relevant csv files from (pltramses2016ratio.csv and pltramses2016slope.csv).